 The personal leave of absence shall be without pay unless the employee specifically requests and is granted the use of available vacation, compensatory time off or management leave.
 Available sick, vacation, and management leave balances shall be calculated as of the preceding pay period.
 Sick, vacation, and management leave accruals will stop immediately upon entering personal leave without pay status.
 If personal leave without pay status exceeds one (1) full daily shift for the employee, the employee may maintain health insurance benefits during the remainder of the personal leave of absence by paying his/her portion of the normal premium contribution to MCWD for such coverage prior to commencement of the leave.
 For leaves of longer than one (1) month, premiums must be paid no later than the fifteenth (15th) of the month prior to the month being covered.
-If premiums have not been received by the deadline, coverage must be made in accordance with COBRA guidelines.
+If premiums have not been received by the deadline, coverage will be terminated for all unpaid months and continuation or reinstatement of coverage must be made in accordance with COBRA guidelines.
 If an employee wishes to continue coverage, the employee must pay all employer-paid and employee-paid premiums for the duration of the personal leave of absence.